 How often do you review your work practices – take time out to reflect on your practice as a professional; on the quality of service you offer; on what you are learning about yourself in the process?
-As an effective professional it is imperative that you find the time and space to reflect on your practice and your life experiences and become a reflexive practitioner through “knowing in action by reflecting upon practice”.
+As an effective professional it is imperative that you find the time and space to engage in reflect practice so that you can “know in action through reflecting upon practice”.

 Whether you have been on a path of personal growth for a while, or you are new, it’s likely that you are aware of the value of taking time out to reflect on your life and work and to integrate the learning and wisdom from this reflection back into your daily life.
 Many of us experience fear, doubt, uncertainty, procrastination, over-doing, overwhelm, confusion, worry, indecisiveness, perfectionism and discouragement on a daily basis.
 How do we face these issues, learn to understand them and their meaning in our lives, so they do not become barriers to our success, growth and development.

 What is Reflective Practice / Supervision?

 Reflective practice is commonly known as Supervision and not to be confused with line management, which is also often called supervision.
 Reflective practice enhances ‘seeing’, the seeing into one’s practice, the illumination of subtle processes in our work conversations and of blind spots in oneself and in one’s thinking.
 This understanding of ‘Supervision’ is therefore something that the supervisee takes away with them – an enhanced view, a ‘super-vision’ of one’s practice.
 It provides the opportunity to stop, notice, reflect, explore new thoughts and ideas, and engage in an action learning approach, which supports you through planning, action, reflection and the implementation of new learning and awareness.
 By engaging in reflective practice we can develop more collaborative and responsive ways of managing both ourselves and the organisations in which we work.

 Where Can You Explore?

 – Without limits